 If the phase-only hologram is needed, a random initial phase added to the point sources constituting the object can make the amplitude A(x,y,z) more uniform on the hologram plane.
 However, the reconstructed image by the above phase hologram is usually accompanied by speckle noise.
 The iterative Fourier transform algorithm (IFTA) can be used to overcome the speckle problem in holography.
-The IFTA was first proposed by Hirsch and co-workers.^[8] Independently, Gerchberg and Saxton dealt with the phase-retrieval problem using a similar algorithm.^[56] So the IFTA is also called the Gerchberg-Saxton algorithm, which is now widely used to generate the phase distribution on the hologram plane.
-We will not go to the details about the Gerchberg-Saxton algorithm which can be found in the references.^[54,56,57]
+The IFTA was first proposed by Hirsch and co-workers.
+[8] Independently, Gerchberg and Saxton dealt with the phase-retrieval problem using a similar algorithm.
+[56] So the IFTA is also called the Gerchberg-Saxton algorithm, which is now widely used to generate the phase distribution on the hologram plane.
+We will not go to the details about the Gerchberg-Saxton algorithm which can be found in the references.
+[54,56,57]

-3. Major Types of Meta-Atoms for the Control of Phase and Amplitude

-The ideal metasurface holograms should be designed to simultaneously reproduce both the amplitude and phase information of the objects, which is calculated by the CGH algorithm.
-In the following, we introduce some representative types of metaatoms which provide full control of the electromagnetic wave and can be used as the building blocks of metasurface holograms.
+3. Major Types of Meta-Atoms for the Control of Phase and Amplitude and can be used as the building blocks of metasurface holograms.
 The meta-atoms can be distinguished as three major different types based on the physical mechanisms to manipulate the phase variation under certain polarization states, including plasmonic dispersion for linearly polarized (LP) light, geometric effects with circularly polarized (CP) light, and Huygens' principle with polarization insensitivity.